spider-rs/spider/benches/BENCHMARKS.md

 ## CI

 You need a dedicated machine to get non flakey results.
 [Github Actions](https://github.com/spider-rs/spider/actions) results may differ across runs due to the shared env and the crawler built to scale across workloads.

+## Env

+Adjusting the target url for the massive bench crawling can be done using the env variable `SPIDER_BENCH_URL_LARGE`.